crashinvaders/gdx-basis-universal/README.md

 ## Basis Universal feature support notes

-Most of the essential Basis transcoder features are exposed and implemented for Java (including file validation, transcoding to all the necessary formats, and Basis file/image information lookup methods).
+Most of the essential Basis transcoder features are exposed and implemented for Java (including file validation, transcoding to all the necessary formats, and KTX2/Basis file/image information lookup methods).

 Transcoding from both intermediate formats (__ETC1S__ low-medium quality and __UASTC__ high quality) works as intended.

+Mipmaps are supported, but not implemented on libGDX integration side.
+The feature will be enabled in the future releases.

 ### Texture channel layout types